Updated May 25, 2020

 Looking for free things to do in Erie, PA?

-Whether you’re planning a vacation or staycation, a visit to Erie, PA can be fun and easy on the budget.
+Whether you’re planning a vacation or a staycation, a visit to Erie, PA can be fun and easy on the budget.
 Learn my insider scoop about the free activities around the Erie area.
 Be sure to read the details.
-Some of the free activities such as the Erie Zoo and Bicentennial Tower are offered on limited days.
+Some of the free activities such as the Erie Zoo and Bicentennial Tower are offered on specific days.

 Most of these free activities are either educational or nature-themed, but also fun.
 Perhaps best of all, when you spend some time unplugged and enjoying the outdoors — you’ll not only feel better mentally and physically, but your pocketbook will benefit too!